Stella Mitchell

 Stella Marian Minter Mitchell (born 21 July 1947) is a British former swimmer.
 Mitchell competed in two events at the 1964 Summer Olympics.

+Biography

+Mitchell represented the England team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, where she won a silver medal in the 220 yards breaststroke event.

 At the ASA National British Championships she won the 220 yards breaststroke title four times in 1963, 1964, 1965 and 1966.